haochehsu/revealJS-Tutorial/README.md

 #### Font size and line height

-If you find the default font size is too large or the baseline skip is too small, we can adjust it by the following:
+If you find the default font size is too large or the baseline skip is too small, it can be adjusted by the following:

 ```html
 <div style="font-size:25pt; line-height:70px">